It’s predicted that by 2025, QR codes will be used by 30% of all mobile users.

 QR codes can store over 7,000 characters!
 Usually information is stored through a URL, but anything can be stored including contact names, GPS location, email addresses and more.

-With Pomelo Pay, you can use QR codes to make easy and simple payments.
+With Pomelo Pay payment processing, you can use QR codes to make easy and simple payments.

-QR code stands for Quick Response.
-It allows users to access information instantly, which is why it’s called a Quick Response code.
+QR code stands for Quick Response code because it allows users to access information instantly.

 QR codes are free for customers to use!

-As a Pomelo Pay customer, you’ll only ever need to pay a 1.49% transaction fee in order to accept QR code payments.
+As a Pomelo Pay customer, you’ll only ever need to pay a 1.49% transaction fee to accept QR code payments.